 - (ix) The Company has reviewed transactions to identify if there are any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.
 To the extent information is available on struck off companies, there are no transaction with struck off companies. - (x) There is no charges or satisfaction to be registered with ROC beyond the statutory period. - (xi) The Company has complied with the number of layers prescribed under clause (87) of section 2 of the Act read with the Companies (Restriction on number of Layers) Rules, 2017. - (xii) Company has not traded/invested in crypto currency or virtual currency during the current year and previous year. - (xiii) The Company has not advanced or loaned or invested funds (either borrowed funds or share premium or any other sources or kind of funds) to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding (whether recorded in writing or otherwise) that the Intermediary shall - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries." - (xiv) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the company shall - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (xv) There have been no transactions which have not been recorded in the books of accounts, that have been surrendered or disclosed as income during the year ended March 31, 2025 and March 31, 2024, in the tax assessments under the Income Tax Act, 1961.
-There have been no previously unrecorded income and related assets which were to be properly recorded in the books of account during the year ended March 31, 2025 and March 31, 2024. - (xvi) Analytical Ratios :
+There have been no previously unrecorded income and related assets which were to be properly recorded in the books of account during the year ended March 31, 2025 and March 31, 2024. - (xvi) Analytical Ratios:

-Year Ended March 31, 2025 Year Ended March 31, 2024 Capital to Risk Weighted Assets Ratio 27.85% 28.97% Tier I Capital 27.39% 28.97% Tier II Capital 0.46% 0.00%
+Year Ended March 31, 2025

+Capital to Risk Weighted Assets Ratio 27.85% 28.97%

+Tier I Capital 27.39% 28.97%

+Tier II Capital 0.46% 0.00%

-% variance (31-Mar-25 v/s 31-Mar-24) % variance (31-Mar-24 v/s 31-Mar-23) Remarks Capital to Risk Weighted Assets Ratio -3.85% Increase in CRAR due to reduction in reserves and surplus 32.46% Increase in CRAR due to Equity Infusion Tier I Capital -5.43% Increase in CRAR due to reduction in reserves and surplus 32.46% Increase in CRAR due to Equity Infusion Tier II Capital 100.00% Increase due to increase in provision for standard assets 0.00% N.A
+% variance (31-Mar-25 v/s 31-Mar-24) Remarks % variance (31-Mar-24 v/s 31-Mar-23) Remarks

+Capital to Risk Weighted Assets Ratio -3.85% Increase in CRAR 32.46% Increase in CRAR

+due to reduction in due to Equity

+reserves and surplus Infusion

+Tier I Capital -5.43% Increase in CRAR 32.46% Increase in CRAR

+due to reduction in due to Equity

+reserves and surplus Infusion

+Tier II Capital 100.00% Increase due to 0.00% N.A

+increase in provision

+for standard assets